Human Rights & Environmental HARM

 MEDIATION

-In the summer of 2024 we will be in mediation with the Irish ESB over their purchases of coal from the Cerrejón mine, asking them to stop all imports immediately.
+In the summer of 2024 we mediated with Irish ESB over their purchases of coal from the Cerrejón mine, asking them to stop all imports immediately.

-This will be the first time that the communities affected by the mine will directly engage with purchasers of Cerrejón coal.
+This was the first time that the communities affected by the mine directly engaged with purchasers of Cerrejón coal.

 Documents